Play 3. Marketing:

 Problem diagnosis: How would they think about solving a problem if they're not product category aware?

-Solution needed: How would they actively seek out a solution if they are product category aware?
+Solution need: How would they actively seek out a solution if they are product category aware?

 These topics can then be put through the mixer of keyword attainability and search volume to locate the sweet spot of relevance and value.